 Users aren’t going to convert unless your exchange is valuable.
-Therefore, you need to offer a stronger value if you’re going to see more conversions.
+Therefore, you need to offer a stronger value if you’re going to see more conversion rates.

 (Image Source: Pebble)

 You’ve made your CTA visible, and you’ve proven your worth.
-The next thing you should think about is the actual process of conversion.
-Though in principle, a conversion is often as simple as clicking a button, the reality is, you can make the process as simple or as complicated as you want it.
+The next thing you should think about is the actual process of conversion optimization.
+Though in principle, a website conversion rate optimization is often as simple as clicking a button, the reality is, you can make the process as simple or as complicated as you want it.
 Unfortunately, many marketers opt to make it more complicated than it has to be, often with logical intentions.

 In a similar vein, you’ll want to make sure your checkout process is simple as well.
-Most eCommerce platforms these days are able to offer one-click purchasing, or something analogous, to make the online shopping process simpler.
+Most ecommerce site these days are able to offer one-click purchasing, or something analogous, to make the online store shopping process simpler.
 You don’t have to do this, but you should reduce the number of steps it takes to check out to the bare minimum.

 I already mentioned the importance of being brief when it comes to selling the value of your offer, but now let’s focus on some of the bigger stars of your CTAs—your headlines, taglines, and filler copy.
 Headlines are what will grab your users’ attention immediately, and it’s responsible for forming the first impression they’ll get of your brand, so take some extra time to craft the perfect, attention-grabbing, reputation building message.

 Easier said than done, right?
 Here are a few tips to help you through the process.